• Skip to primary navigation

 Expert Tips

-• Pat dry washed scallions with paper towel to remove moisture.
+• Pat dry the washed scallions with paper towel to remove excess moisture which can cause soggy pancakes.

-• Split the green onions down the middle for a crispier texture.
+• Split the green onions down the middle for a crispier pancake.

 • Use a large non-stick pan to spread out the batter thinly.